About SFM Foundation

 SFM Foundation earned the Platinum Seal of Transparency by GuideStar, which is the top transparency rating a nonprofit can receive.
 GuideStar rates nonprofits on their commitment to transparency based on the amount of information shared about the work they do.

-Since 2008, SFM Foundation has awarded $1.7 million in scholarships to 151 students.
-That number continues to grow exponentially each year.
+Since 2008, SFM Foundation has awarded over $3.7 million in scholarships to 232 students.
+That number continues to grow steadily each year.
 We were created by SFM Companies, a regional workers’ compensation insurance group headquartered in Bloomington, Minnesota.
 While SFM remains a major sponsor of the Foundation, the majority of scholarships have been awarded to the families of injured workers not insured by SFM.

 Million dollars awarded

 Scholarships are available to qualifying students whose parents have been disabled or fatally injured while working for Minnesota or Iowa employers.
-Each scholarship recipient is eligible for up to $10,000 per year and can receive scholarships annually through graduation from a two-year or four-year college, university or vocational school.
+Each scholarship recipient is eligible for up to $15,000 per year and can receive scholarships annually through graduation from a two-year or four-year college, university, vocational school or graduate school.

 Scholarships are awarded regardless of which insurance company was involved in the workers’ compensation claim.
 In fact, most scholarships have been awarded to the families of injured workers who are not insured by SFM.
 While SFM Companies played a key role in the founding of SFM Foundation and continues to be a valued sponsor of the organization, the program is designed to serve the entire community.
 Scholarship applicants are evaluated with no consideration for which insurance carrier was involved in the injury claim.
 Below is a breakdown of the workers’ compensation insurance carriers covering the workers whose children have received our scholarships.